gatsbyjs/gatsby/docs/docs/plugins-themes-and-starters.md

 ## What is a plugin?

-Gatsby plugins are Node.js packages that implement Gatsby APIs.
+Gatsby plugins are Node.js packages that implement Gatsby APIs and are commonly installed through a registry like npm.
 There are many types of [plugins](/plugins/), including data sourcing, SEO, responsive images, offline support, support for Sass, TypeScript, sitemaps and RSS, Google Analytics, and more.
-You can also [make your own plugins](/docs/creating-plugins/) and distribute them for fellow Gatsby developers to use!
+You can also [make your own plugins](/docs/creating-plugins/) and either distribute them for fellow Gatsby developers to use or [install them locally](/docs/loading-plugins-from-your-local-plugins-folder/).

 - [Plugin docs](/docs/plugins/)
 - [Using a plugin](/docs/using-a-plugin-in-your-site/)